Calling Young Innovators in Aerospace!

 The junior researcher teams will work on real life challenges.
 At the end of each term, they will present the research results, demonstrate their conceptual design.
 For example, the challenge for the 2021 spring-summer term was to design a “Flying Car.”

-For the Spring 2022 session, multiple projects are available, and are listed here.
+For the Summer 2023 session, multiple projects are available, all related to aerospace or robotics.
 New members of ARC (Junior Members) will have the chance to participate in general club activities and select their project at a later date.

 Junior researchers will have a unique opportunity of gaining stimulating research experience and learning first-hand from university students, researchers, and guest advisors from the industry or other faculty.